jpoirier/nimrtlsdr/README.md

   ...if you installed using nimble:

-  $ nim c -o:rtlsdr_example rtlsdr_example
+  $ nim c rtlsdr_example.nim

-  ...if you didn't install using nimble:
+  ...if you didn't install using nimble you need to provide the path to the nimrtlsdr source:

-  $ nim c --path:../src -o:rtlsdr_example rtlsdr_example
+  $ nim c --path:../src rtlsdr_example.nim

 * Insert the DVB-T/DAB/FM dongle into a USB port and run the rtlsdr_example example program.

   $ ./rtlsdr_example